ocangelo/roll20/WildShape/README.md

 So in the screenshot below i had initially all the original monsters organized in folders, i clicked on the import button and all characters where duplicated, shapeswere added to my shapeshifter list, and also added to my player journal.

 In future i can just run the same thing on the "flying" or "swimming" folder i already have prepared and they will get access to all those shapes

+The one downside is that unfortunately the duplicated characters will always be put at the bottom of your journal and there is no way of organizing their location through the API.

 ![8-importFolder](https://github.com/ocangelo/roll20/blob/master/WildShape/images/8-importFolder.JPG)
 ![8-importFolder-results](https://github.com/ocangelo/roll20/blob/master/WildShape/images/8-importFolder-results.JPG)